sourav-kumar/eslintDemo/PITCHME.md

 ### What is [Prettier](https://prettier.io/) ?
 <br>
 - It is an opinionated code formatter |
-- Integrates with many editors |
+- Integrates with many editor |
-- Code will get formatted in no time |
+- Formats code in no time |
-- No discussion for code format in code review |
+- No need of discussion for code format in code review |

 ---
 ### Getting Started with Prettier